Predictia/AQUA/docs/sphinx/source/diagnostics/dummy-diagnostic.rst

 * `dummy_class.py`: a python file in which the DummyDiagnostic class constructor and the other class methods are included;
 * `dummy_func.py`: a python file which contains functions that are called and used in the dummy class;
-* `env-dummy.yml`: a yml file with the required dependencies for the dummy diagnostic;
+* `env-dummy.yml`: a yaml file with the required dependencies for the dummy diagnostic;
 * `notebooks/dummy.ipynb`: an ipython notebook which uses the dymmy class and its methods;
 * `README.md` : a readme file which contains some tecnical information on how to install the dummy diagnostic and its environment.

 This documentation provides also guidelines on how a diagnostic developer should write documentation about his/her diagnostic, covering a short description of its contents and of its scientific basis.
-In case the diagnostic is bae on some already published material it is strongly recommended to include references to the inherent literature (we have a reference list below).
+In case the diagnostic is based on some already published material it is strongly recommended to include references to the inherent literature (we have a reference list below).
 Please try to adhere to the following scheme as far as possible.